glennhenry/cs-notes/docs/software-engineering/13-software-testing/software-testing.md

 }
 ```

+Sometimes, stub keeps track information how they are all called, which might be useful for debugging in the case of test failures.
+These kinds of stubs are called **spies**.

 ##### Dummy

 A dummy object is a placeholder object used to satisfy the requirements of a particular test scenario or to fulfill the dependencies of the system under test, but it does not have any significant behavior or functionality.